brannonh/legendary-adventure/README.md

 # legendary-adventure

-Library for managing and displaying arbitrary history data
+CLI library for managing and displaying arbitrary history data